MarximusMaximus/pytest-prefer-nested-dup-tests/README.rst

 License
 -------

-Distributed under the terms of the `MIT`_ license, "pytest-drop-dup-tests" is free and open source software
+Distributed under the terms of the `MIT`_ license, "pytest-prefer-nested-dup-tests" is free and open source software.

 Issues